Zack Gelof: 2025

-On March 23, 2025, it was announced that Gelof would miss the beginning of the season as the result of a hamate bone fracture that required surgery.
+Gelof missed the beginning of the season as the result of a right hamate bone fracture that required surgery.
 He was activated from the injured list for his season debut on July 4.
-In 30 appearances for the Athletics, Gelof batted .174/.230/.272 with two home runs, seven RBI, and one stolen base.
-On September 20, Gelof was placed on the injured list due to a dislocated left shoulder; it was later announced he would require season-ending surgery.
+On September 20, Gelof was placed on the injured list due to a dislocated left shoulder, which required season-ending surgery.
+In 30 games for the Athletics, Gelof batted .174/.230/.272 in 92 at bats with two home runs, seven RBIs, and one stolen base, while exclusively playing second base.

+Playing for Triple–A Las Vegas in the Pacific Coast League, he batted .256/.371/.517 in 176 at bats with 12 home runs, 31 RBIs, and 12 stolen bases without being caught, while playing second base.